Nicholas Building: History

 The Cathedral Arcade, named after the Cathedral opposite, is L-shaped, with the lifts and stairs to the upper floors opening off it.
 The arcade features the original finely detailed shopfronts, and a leadlight barrel vaulted glass ceiling.
-The first floor was also developed as shops, complete with leadlight shop fronts matching those of the ground foor.
+The first floor was also developed as shops, complete with leadlight shop fronts matching those of the ground floor.

 From 1926 to 1967 a Coles department store occupied the basement and part of the ground floor.
 In 1939, a five level Victorian era building to the south was replaced by a lower three storey extension, also designed by Norris, extending the area of the Coles store.
 Some time after this, the rooms above on that side, which only opened onto the internal light well, were opened up with windows to the south.
 From the 1950s on, that wall sported various painted or neon signs, with larger ones supported on a framework on the roof, all removed by 2020.

 The building was home to various businesses, at first many associated with the Flinders Lane garment trade, and later commercial artists, medical practitioners and architects.
 By the 1990s the small rooms and relatively cheap rent attracted creative industry practitioners and specialist retailers, some of whom still serve the fashion industry, and it became renowned as one of Melbourne's 'vertical lanes'.

 Valerie (Vali) Myers (1930-2003) had a studio on the seventh floor from 1995 until her death in 2003; she was a dancer and artist who moved to Paris in 1949 and lived and worked in Positano and New York before returning to Melbourne in 1993.